etakacs99/Design-patterns/Singleton pattern/README.md

 3) Verify the output.

 ## My example:
-In any kind of game it is important that the player has HP(health) and coins.
-It1s also important, that most of the methods in our game can reach and modify those things.(the player got hurt, his hp must decrease) But it's also important that there is just one class for game mechanics, because there would be a trouble if the player has more instances of HP and golds.
+We can agree, that in most games it is necessary, that the player has HP(health) and coins.
+It's important, that most of the methods in our game can reach and modify those things (the player got hurt, his hp must be decreased).
+We must be careful and pay attention that there is just one class for game mechanics, because there would be a trouble if multiple objects are storing and managing the player's HP and gold.